intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/CPP_Examples/README.md

-# C++ Example of running HuggingFace `transformers` Models on Intel NPU using IPEX-LLM
+# C++ Example of running LLM on Intel NPU using IPEX-LLM
-In this directory, you will find a C++ example on how to run HuggingFace `transformers` LLM models on Intel NPUs (leveraging *Intel NPU Acceleration Library*).
+In this directory, you will find a C++ example on how to run LLM models on Intel NPUs using IPEX-LLM (leveraging *Intel NPU Acceleration Library*).
 See the table blow for verified models.

 ## Verified Models